The school governors at Meadow Community Primary School are all volunteers drawn from the community and staff of the school.

 I have taught at a several primary schools in West Sussex, Cheshire East and Cheshire West from large two form entry schools to small rural schools with only two classes.

 My passion is supporting pupils with Special Educational Needs (SEND).
 I led a Moderate Learning Difficulties Unit for 6 years and have been a SENCo for the majority of my career.
 I currently sit on the SEND panel making decisions about EHCPs and I'm part the Local Authority SEND Strategy board and also the School Forum High Needs Funding Committee.

-I'm also a parent governor at Upton-by-Chester High school and a co-opted governor at Hinderton Primary School which is an Autism specialist provision.
+I'm also a parent governor at Upton-by-Chester High school.

 I am immensely proud to be the headteacher of Meadow.
 It is a special place and despite being a large school I feel we are a close community.

 I am a teacher and co-opted governor here at Meadow Primary.
 I began my teaching career in 1996 in a primary school in Runcorn, before moving to Meadow Primary in 2001.
 I originally took on the role of Maths Lead and then the Assistant Headteacher position.
 I continue to be the Maths Lead and I’m also the Designated Lead for Safeguarding.

 Since September 2019 I have also been the Primary Lead for the Cheshire and Wirral Maths Hub.
 This role involves me working with primary schools across the whole of the Wirral, Cheshire West and Chester, Halton and Cheshire East with the ultimate aim being improving the teaching and learning of maths in schools.

 I am also a co-opted governor at another local primary school.